NoDiskNoFun/VitaDockPlusPlus/README.md

 https://www.tinkercad.com/things/b0GQwqVYNPP

 # Android Support
-Enable USSB-Debugging on your smartphone and you are good to go
+Enable USB-Debugging on your smartphone and you are good to go

 # Performance Tips
 Overclocking and disabling Bluetooth on low powered Pis can also help.
 Good starting overclock values: